epirus-io/epirus.github.io/docs/platform/accounts.md

 - Custom network support
 - Custom URL

-In order to create a new account, use the command `epirus login`, enter your email address, and then activate it.
-Once your email address has been activated, you will have an account on the Epirus platform.
+In order to create a new account, use the command `epirus account create`, and enter your email address when prompted.
+You will be sent an activation email.
+Once your email address has been activated, you will have an account on the Epirus platform and will be able to make use of these features.